These easy summer gardening tips will help you maintain a beautiful garden you and your family can enjoy when you’re home.

 Accessorize the garden with ornamentation, such as a rustic birdhouse to complement an informal garden or a gazing ball in a formal one.

-Then, add meandering paths, well-placed seating–even an arbor–to make your garden more inviting.
+Then, add meandering paths and well-placed seating–even an arbor–to make your garden more inviting.

 How much to accessorize is a matter of taste, but often less is more.